kpirnie/kptv-proxy/readme.md

 This software uses code of [FFmpeg](http://ffmpeg.org) licensed under the [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).

 **FFmpeg License Information:**
-- KPTV Proxy uses FFprobe (part of the FFmpeg project) for stream validation
+- KPTV Proxy uses FFmpeg and FFprobe for stream processing and validation
-- FFprobe is used as an external binary (not linked/embedded)
+- FFmpeg is used as an external binary and for stream proxying
 - FFmpeg source code can be downloaded from: [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)
 - FFmpeg is licensed under LGPL v2.1 or later